Requesting Academic Accommodations

 Arrangements for Implementation of academic accommodations

 At Princeton, the course instructor is primarily responsible for providing the academic accommodation(s) in testing situations, as this affords the instructor the opportunity to maintain academic control over the evaluation process.
 Specific arrangements may be handled by the instructor, preceptor or departmental administration.
 To ensure smooth implementation of testing accommodations, it is the responsibility of the student to communicate with course instructors at least two weeks in advance to make arrangements for implementation.
-The instructor is not required to provide the accommodation(s) if this communication does not take place at least two weeks in advance of the need for accommodation.
+The instructor is not required to provide the accommodation(s) if this communication does not take place at least two weeks in advance of the need for accommodation but will make reasonable effort to do so.
 Timely notification allows instructors the opportunity to secure the appropriate venues to allow for extended test-taking time or a reduced-distraction environment (this does not necessarily mean a private room).
 Arrangements may also need to be made for the use of a clean laptop, provided by ODS.